krishnatray/coursera_assignments/README.md

-Reporsitory for storing and submitting coursera Data Science Specialization.
+Repository for storing and submitting coursera Data Science Specialization.

 Sushil